Redwood City, California

 Redwood City, California - Software Engineer: May 2010--Present

 Working on moonlight, an off-line software renderer.
-The renderer is the software computing final images that people see on the screen.
-Wrote an analytic web tool for render logs.
+The renderer is the software computing final images that people see on screen.
+Wrote an analytic web tool for render logs, processing hundred of millions of events on a single machine using a custom database engine.

 Worked on torch, the next generation lighting software, used to lit Turbo, How to train your Dragons 2 and all Dreamworks movies going forward.
 Scrum lead of the team owning the 3D Viewer, the curve editor, the interface with the Renderer.

-Lead of the torch show reactive team, working on bugs and optimizations requested by ongoing shows with fast turnaround.
-Optimized a regioning workflow which on very large crowd scene was taking 15 minutes to run and was consuming 10 Gigabytes of memory.
-Reduced it to 0.2 seconds and 300M of ram (4500x speedup / 30x memory reduction).
+Lead of the torch show reactive team, working on bugs and optimizations requested by shows with fast turnaround.
+Optimized a regioning workflow operation which on a large crowd scene was taking 15 minutes to run and was consuming 10 Gigabytes of memory.
+Reduced it to a runtime of 0.2 seconds and a memory consumption of 300M (4500x speedup / 30x memory reduction).

 Wrote a prediction/error compression system for baked animated sequences (Surfaces and Meshes), reducing the disk